 What Would Make Your Office Design People Perfect?

 In a previous article we looked at “Is Your Kent or London office Design People Perfect” i.e. putting people at the heart of your office design and refurbishment.
 This article goes some way to addressing some of the many factors involved in designing the “perfect office space”.

 In other articles “Office Refurbishment with a Focus on Health and Wellbeing” and “How Your Kent or London Office Design Can Tackle the Top Killers of Productivity” we look at some of the ideas needed to make your office space right for today’s workforce.
 This includes flexible, collaborative workspaces; enabling staff to “keep moving”; access to kitchen, tea/coffee, break out areas and more private/quiet office space, utilising the latest technologies, bringing the outside inside by incorporating direct or indirect elements of nature into the built environment, known as “Biophilic design” (love of nature), ensuring natural light is used wherever possible and where not possible making sure other light sources are available and that offices provide the right amount of light to enable staff to do their job.

 Find Out More

 When it comes to office design you can count on JBH Refurbishments 25+ years of experience in office refurbishment.
 We have carried out office design across a range of industries, both big and small.
-You can take a look at some of our many our office refurbishment case studies to see the type of work we have undertaken for various clients across Kent, London.
+You can take a look at some of our many our office refurbishment projects to see the type of work we have undertaken for various clients across Kent, London.
 Sussex, Surrey and Essex.
 Contact us via our contact form or call 0333 207 0339.